 Recent work has shown that PDAC has a distinct dependence on autophagy (a cellular catabolic pathway) and that inhibition leads to DNA damage and metabolic defects, leading to growth suppression.
 The unique importance of autophagy in PDAC suggests that there may be a subset of proteins that are specifically targeted by autophagy for degradation, which would promote proliferation and survival.

 To identify novel proteins degraded by autophagy in PDAC, we developed the first quantitative autophagosomal proteomics workflow.
 Using this methodology, we identified NCOA4 as a new selective autophagy receptor that targets the iron storage complex, ferritin, to the autophagosome for degradation, thereby releasing iron for use by the cell.
 Given the reliance of multiple cancers, including PDAC, on both high levels of autophagy, as well as iron, understanding the role of NCOA4 in PDAC may reveal a new therapeutic approach.
 To answer this question and others related to selective autophagy, we are taking an integrated biochemical, cell biologic, and in vivoapproach to answer fundamental questions of the role of NCOA4-mediated ferritin autophagy (“ferritinophagy”) in PDAC and in systemic iron homeostasis.

 A second major focus of the lab is understanding the development of therapeutic resistance in PDAC using a quantitative proteomics approach.
 We recently showed that quantitative global proteomics of PDAC cells resistant to specific metabolic inhibitors can uncover mechanisms of resistance that can be targeted by rational combinatorial treatments.
 We are now adapting this quantitative proteomics platform to investigate in vitro and in vivo resistance to other targeted therapies, chemotherapy, and radiation therapy.

 A final aim of the lab is to test new investigational drugs for efficacy using a genetically engineered mouse model of PDAC.
-This aim is part of a collaborative Hale Family Research Center pre-clinical and translational effort to identify the most promising treatments for future testing in pancreatic cancer patient clinical trials.
+This aim is part of a collaborative Hale Family Center For Pancreatic Cancer Research pre-clinical and translational effort to identify the most promising treatments for future testing in pancreatic cancer patient clinical trials.